Himani554/Power-BI/README.md

 ## License
 This file is provided for educational and demonstration purposes.
 Please ensure compliance with data privacy and usage policies if applying it in a professional setting.

-## Contact
-For any questions or suggestions, please feel free to reach out at [your email or GitHub profile link].